Three Little Chickpeas

 Tofu, tamari, nutritional yeast, and spices in separate bowls.

-Tofu can be bought in a variety of ways.
-Extra firm and super firm tofus don’t need to be pressed for this recipe.
-If you substitute with firm tofu, then it’s best to press it before mixing with the seasonings to remove excess liquid so it can soak up the tamari.
-The ground tofu also may take longer to dry in the oven to get crispy bits if you use firm tofu.
-Silken tofu can’t be used for the recipe.
+Tofu - Super firm and extra firm tofu are best for this recipe, but firm tofu can also be used.
+Super firm and extra firm tofu don't need to be pressed for this recipe.
+If you substitute them with firm tofu, then it's best to press it before mixing with the seasonings to remove excess liquid so it can soak up the tamari.
+Also, if you use firm tofu, then the ground tofu may take longer to dry in the oven.
+Silken tofu can't be used for the recipe.

 Tamari - Tamari or low-sodium soy sauce can be used in this recipe.
 Personal preference here, but regular soy sauce is too salty for us.
-Tofu is bland in flavor so the tamari adds a savory flavor.
+Tofu is bland in flavor, so the tamari adds a savory flavor.

 Nutritional yeast - There is no substitution for the nutritional yeast flakes.
-It has such a unique nutty and savory flavor.
+It has such a unique, nutty, and savory flavor.

 Tips

-• The baking tray will need to be lined with a silicone mat or parchment paper so the tofu doesn’t stick to the baking tray since this is an oil-free recipe.
+• The baking tray will need to be lined with a silicone mat or parchment paper so the tofu doesn't stick to the baking tray, since this is an oil-free recipe.
 The parchment paper holds moisture more than a silicone mat, so it will take longer to evaporate the excess liquid.

 • The time will vary depending on the type of tofu, how much liquid it has, and how large the tofu pieces are.
+Firm tofu has more liquid than extra firm, and extra firm tofu has more liquid than super firm.

 • No need to squeeze or pat dry super-firm tofu.

-• If you use firm tofu it may take longer in the oven to dry out and it will need to be pressed.
+• If you use firm tofu, it may take longer in the oven to dry out, and it will need to be pressed.

-Tofu crumbled in a bowl.
+Tofu crumbled in a glass bowl.

-Mix thoroughly to make sure all of the tofu is coated.
+5. Mix thoroughly to make sure all of the tofu is coated.

-Spread the tofu out in a thin layer on the lined baking tray.
+6. Spread the tofu out in a thin layer on the lined baking tray.

-Uncooked crumbled tofu on a silicone mat.
+Uncooked crumbled tofu on a silicone mat lined baking tray.

-Bake for 25-35 minutes, stirring every 10 minutes.
+7. Bake for 25-35 minutes, stirring every 10 minutes.
 Keep an eye on it for the last 5 minutes.

 Storage

-Freezer - The cooked tofu crumbles can be frozen for about 2-3 months in an airtight container in the freezer.
+Freezer - The cooked crumbles can be frozen for about 2-3 months in an airtight container in the freezer.
 The texture does soften after being frozen and refrigerated.

 Serving suggestions